codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 ## Structure of a Jenkins Shared Library

-We’ve looked how to use a JSL, but how do we structure the JSL repository?
-Let’s deconstruct the shared library repository used in this article.
+We've looked how to use a JSL, but how do we structure the JSL repository?
+Let's deconstruct the shared library repository used in this article.

 The source code is located at https://github.com/hoto/jenkins-shared-library/tree/1.0.4 .